hongwang01/InDuDoNet/README.md

 ```
 ## Benchmark Dataset

-**DeepLesion:** Download the [DeepLesion dataset](https://nihcc.app.box.com/v/DeepLesion) and synthesize the metal-corrupted ones by following the simulation protocol in [1].
-The imaging parameters are included in `bulid_geometory.py`.
+**DeepLesion:** Download the [DeepLesion dataset](https://nihcc.app.box.com/v/DeepLesion).
+We use `python` to synthesize the metal-corrupted ones by following the simulation protocol in [1].
+The imaging parameters are included in `bulid_geometory.py`

 **CLINIC-metal:** Download the clinical metal-corrupted [CLINIC-metal dataset](https://github.com/ICT-MIRACLE-lab/CTPelvic1K) with mutli-bone segmentation.
 In our experiments, we only adopt the testing set with 14 volumes for evaluation.